Are you thinking about whether to buy travel insurance for Mexico?

 But not everyone necessarily needs to bring travel insurance to Mexico, so read on to figure out if it’s worth a purchase in your circumstance.

 Oh, one quick aside before we dive in: before you go to Mexico be sure to check out my 17 Insanely Useful Travel Tips for Mexico!
+And you definitely won’t want to miss our 33 Top Things to do in Mexico.

 [affiliate disclosure: if you choose to make a purchase through my links, I may receive a small commission that helps to keep the lights on here]